isomerpages/moe-catholichigh/_secondary/Talent Development/Music Elective Programme.md

 p {text-align: justify;}
 </style>

-The Music Elective Programme (MEP) is an **MOE special programme** that allows students with passion in Music to study the subject in an enriched environment.
+The Music Elective Programme (MEP) is an&nbsp;**MOE special programme**&nbsp;that allows students with passion in Music to study the subject in an enriched environment.

-*   MEP students in Catholic High School enjoy the **opportunity to study Music at a deeper level** in an enhanced curriculum for Music in custom-built MEP Studios.
+*   MEP students in Catholic High School enjoy the&nbsp;**opportunity to study Music at a deeper level**&nbsp;in an enhanced curriculum for Music in custom-built MEP Studios.
-*   Students will be prepared to sit the **GCE O-Level Higher Music Examination** in their Secondary/Year 4 year, at which their musical knowledge and skills will be assessed via the activities of listening and analysis, performing, and music writing.
+*   Students will be prepared to sit the&nbsp;**GCE O-Level Higher Music Examination**&nbsp;in their Secondary/Year 4 year, at which their musical knowledge and skills will be assessed via the activities of listening and analysis, performing, and music writing.
-*   The **MEP can also be offered in JC1 and JC2** in JCs such as Eunoia Junior College.
+*   The&nbsp;**MEP can also be offered in JC1 and JC2**&nbsp;in JCs such as Eunoia Junior College.
-*   Outstanding CHS Level 1 MEP students enrolled in 2022 may be awarded CHS’ **Joseph Wallace Family Music Scholarship**.
-This is a non-renewable 1-year scholarship, i.e. the outstanding MEP student from each level will stand a chance of being awarded this scholarship.
+*   One outstanding MEP student from each level will be awarded CHS’Joseph Wallace Family Music Scholarship.
+This is a non-renewable 1-year scholarship.

 <img src="/images/mep1.png" style="width:60%">